 Now you know when to post, take a look at what to post in these great examples of educators using Twitter.

 In 2021, Facebook is the most popular social media platform, and it is a common communication channel for most schools.
 The users who follow school Facebook pages tend to be at their most engaged on Wednesdays at 1pm and Fridays at 3pm however, Facebook users are typically active after 6pm most days of the week, in particular, amongst parents.

 When it comes to weekends, engagement is relatively low, and although there tends to be spikes around 8:00 p.m. on a Saturday and 7:00 p.m. on a Sunday, it is much safer for schools to post and encourage engagement during the week.

 For some examples of what to post on Facebook, take a look at these great examples.

 Maximise Your Engagement

 The landscape of social media is constantly evolving, and although following these guidelines gives you the best chance of actively engaging with your audience, posting at specific times does not guarantee engagement.
 To increase engagement, you should always monitor and analyse your school’s posts to draw your own conclusions about the behaviours and tendencies of your followers and adapt your social media strategy so it’s geared towards high engagement.
-If you need further advice, please also check out our blog on the keys to making your school’s social media presence a success.
+If you need further advice, make sure to check out our social media guide for schools.